One game of Bridge. Or the 13 cards held by any player.

 The first Bid made by the Partner of the Opening Bidder.
 The player who

 makes a Response is the Responder.
 Makes sense.
 There is no Respondees

 Reversing the natural order of things by bidding the lower ranking suit

 first and then the higher ranking one.
 For a Reverse to be a Reverse

 the second bid must be at the two level.
 (Or else it is just a Verse.)

 1 and partner responds

 that is not a Reverse.
 But if you open 1

-you reversed the order by bidding Diamonds before Hearts and this is a
+then you reversed the order by bidding Diamonds before Hearts and this

 To make a Reverse